THE MEANING OF HUMAN-COMPUTER INTERACTION

 printed and distributed, only sites and data bases on the net with numbers that

-direct the calls to call centers in order to save the time of employees who would
+direct the calls to call centers in order to save the time of employees who

-Once again, this is an apparently
+Once again, this is an apparently trivial case that

-arms and explosives, to be expected in the context of safe deposit boxes.
-It is
+to be expected in the context of safe deposit boxes.
+It is also the case that

-also the case that such developments are attempted to be provisorily countered with digital controls that affect
+such developments are attempted to be provisorily countered

 Example